zudello/zudello-knowledge-base/Knowledge Base/expenses/submitting-a-claim.md

 After submitting a claim, it will enter your organisation's approval workflow.
 The claim status will update as it progresses through the approval process.

+Once fully approved, the claim will be sent to your ERP and will move into **Completed** status.

 ## Need help?

 Contact your organisation administrator or Zudello support for assistance with submitting expense claims.